PrinciplesDotDev/principles/compute-properties-when-possible.md

 }
 ```

-#### Example: Property modified by an external function before save
+### Properties that are transformed before they are saved

-Properties are saved on write:
+Properties that are saved on write:
 ```js
 class Product {
   setWeight(weightInGrams) {